How to Get Started Brewing Espresso at Home

 Espresso Brewing Accessories

-Now that you have an espresso machine, a grinder, and a scale (or at least have narrowed the field), it is time to complete your home espresso setup.
-Some are required, like a tamper (for espresso) and milk pitcher (if you plan to steam milk), while others are meant to complement the rest of your gear.
-All in all, these accessories will make espresso preparation and clean-up as easy as possible.
+Now that you have an espresso machine, a grinder, and a scale (or at least have narrowed the field), it is time to complete your home espresso setup with the right accessories.
+Some are required, like a tamper, cleaning supplies, and milk pitcher.
+While others are meant to complement the rest of your gear and make the process of making espresso more enjoyable.

 Didn't find what you were looking for?
 Shop All Accessories